BayashiPascal/PBDataAnalysis/README.md

 It implements the following algorithms:
 * K-means clustering (random and Forgy seeds)

-It uses the PBErr, PBMath, GSet libraries.
+It uses the PBErr, PBMath, PBJson, GSet libraries.

 ## How to install this repository
 1) Create a directory which will contains this repository and all the repositories it is depending on.
 Lets call it "Repos"